 Notes: Popular printers that support the PostScript Level 3 font set include the HP Color LaserJet 2550, 3700, 4650, 8500 and 8550, the Lexmark Optra C, T, and W series, and the Xerox Phaser 850, 860, and other recent models.
 All these printers may also be used with the HP LaserJet 4000 series drivers or (for color printers) with the HP Color LaserJet drivers, elsewhere on this page.

 Note: WPDOS 5.1 drivers for the HP LaserJet 6L, 6M, 6MP, and for other older models used with euro-enabled soft fonts or SIMMs may be found in a separate self-extracting archive (WP51HPL6.EXE).
-Until 10 October 2007, these drivers were available in the same file with drivers for more-recent printers.

 If you need a driver for a recent HP Color LaserJet (4500, 8500, etc.), see the separate set of Color LaserJet drivers elsewhere on this page.

 Older HP printers can print the euro symbol only through the use of hardware and software add-ons.
-HP supplies SIMM and DIMM hardware add-ons that add support for the euro symbol for some printers models that do not have the euro built in.
+HP supplied SIMM and DIMM hardware add-ons that add support for the euro symbol for some printers models that do not have the euro built in.
 The driver file available a few paragraphs above contains a generic driver ("HP LJ 4/5/6 w/Euro SIMM/DIMM") for use with any of these earlier models that have the HP euro SIMM or DIMM installed.

 HP also supplies bitmap and scalable soft fonts that contain the euro symbol, and which may be used with printers that lack built-in euro support (see details on this site's euro page).
 The driver file contains a generic driver ("HP LJ Basic w/Euro Soft Fonts") that will download and support these soft fonts if you have them on your disk.